mitja/mitja.github.io/_posts/2024-11-05-chatgpt-can-use-information-from-internal-sites.md

 ---
-title: "ChatGPT Can Use Information from Internal Sites"
+title: "ChatGPT can use information from internal sites"
 author: mitja
 date: 2024-11-05
 category: Working with AI